JULIET HOCHMAN- TEAM CAPTAIN

 After a few decades of graduate school, raising boys, keeping some semblance of a professional life afloat and following her husband’s career around the world, Juliet returned to competitive sports first as a tennis player and then as a triathlete in 2014.
 After a season of local racing in 2015, Juliet competed in her first Duathlon and Triathlon National Championships in 2016, learning what the word “bonk” truly means.

-When not trying to stay warm in the pool, Juliet is Director of Project Management for a grand-format/3D printing company and a triathlon coach for Steelhead Coaching.
+When not trying to stay warm in the pool, Juliet is Director of Project Management at Infinity Images, a triathlon coach for Steelhead Coaching and a consultant to other multi-sport companies.
 She is coached by Lance Watson at LifeSport Coaching in Victoria, Canada, trains with Portland Triathlon Club, and is the co-founder and captain of Steelhead Select (The BATWomen).